FlorianEagox/QuizletQuery/README.md

 }
 ```
 * The expiration is obviously when the program will delete the knowledge base if it isn't accessed again.
-* The `kb_token` is a urlsafe token that the user should use in the URL with `[knowledge_base_token]` for subsequant relevant queries.
+* The `kb_token` is a URL-safe token that the user should use in the URL with `[knowledge_base_token]` for subsequent relevant queries.
-* The `status` indicates weather or not the server found you question in the flashcards it found.
+* The `status` indicates whether or not the server found you question in the flashcards it found.
 If the question was not found, it will return `not_found`, but it will also return the full knowledge base.
 * The `result` object is where all the found content will be returned.
 It is an array of flashcards containing the question, answer, and URL from which it came.